Pepsico, Inc. (PEP). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-PEP earned a Star in this section for its NPV MMA Diff. of the $221 is below the $500 target I look for in a stock that has increased dividends as long as PEP has.
-If PEP grows its dividend at 5.2% per year, it will take 6 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
+PEP earned a Star in this section for its NPV MMA Diff. of the $748.
+This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as PEP has.
+If PEP grows its dividend at 6.9% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 3.31%.
 PEP earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.

-Conclusion: PEP did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
-This quantitatively ranks PEP as a 1-Star Very Weak stock.
+Conclusion: PEP earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks PEP as a 3-Star Hold stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $71.10 before PEP's NPV MMA Differential increased to the $500 minimum that I look for in a stock with 41 years of consecutive dividend increases.
+Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $97.50 before PEP's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 42 years of consecutive dividend increases.
 At that price the stock would yield 2.6%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.0%.
-This dividend growth rate is above the 5.2% used in this analysis, thus providing no margin of safety.
-PEP has a risk rating of 1.75 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.6%.
+This dividend growth rate is lower than the 6.9% used in this analysis, thus providing a margin of safety.
+PEP has a risk rating of 1.25 which classifies it as a Medium risk stock.